u-m-iral/VNA2V-W21-handouts/handouts/lab1/shell.md

 wget http://www.umich.edu/~username/hello_vna2v21.tar.gz
 ```

-But you will actually download the file `hello_vna2v21.tar.gz` from our GoogleDrive folder by opening the following link in your browser:
+You will get to actually use `wget` in the future labs.
+For now, you can actually download the file `hello_vna2v21.tar.gz` from our GoogleDrive folder by opening the following link in your browser:

 `https://drive.google.com/drive/folders/17UD1bS81QHFfZ0PGL_28FRTBiNYt3KnM?usp=sharing`

 and click on **Download** to download it.
-Then you can proceed with the following examples.
+Then, you can proceed with the following.

 ### Uncompress